A snapshot overview of schools in Kampala that are considered (although not necessarily chosen) by English-speaking expat parents.

 Initially established in the early 30’s in over 20 villages and towns, the Aga Khan schools run by AKES consist of two nurseries, one primary and elementary and one secondary in Kampala.
 The high school has two divisions; the national stream delivering the Uganda curriculum resulting in qualifications equivalent to British GCSEs and A-Levels and the international division teaching IGCSEs and the IB Diploma.
 88 per cent of a small cohort of candidates passed the IB Diploma recently.

 Galaxy International School Uganda

 Cambridge International Education (CIE) curriculum / IGCSE / A-Level; ages 2-19; co-ed; day and boarding; independent; privately owned

 Located in Lubowa, 10 kms outside Kampala on a modern purpose-built campus.
 A Cambridge International School, following the Cambridge curricula from nursery to A-Levels.
 Accredited by the Council of International Schools (CIS).

 GEMS Cambridge International School

-Adapted National Curriculum for England/IPC/IGCSEs/A-Levels/BTEC; ages 3-18; co-ed; day and boarding; independent; privately owned; 360 pupils
+Adapted National Curriculum for England / IPC / IGCSE / A-Level / BTEC; ages 3-18; co-ed; day and boarding; independent; privately owned; 360 students

 Part of the constantly growing GEMS Education group of schools, currently with 300 schools in 20 countries catering for 300,000 global students.
 Approximately, 70 per cent local students and the remainder international.
 Based on a quiet rural campus in Luzira.
 An all-through school founded in 2013.
 Graduates go on to universities in North America, the UK and Europe as well as in Africa.